|(c) 2007-2011 Derek W. Logue. No part of this website may be used in any way without expressed written consent of the site owner.

 TIP #5: CONTACTING LEGISLATORS & THE MEDIA (THE FRONT LINES)

-place.
-Therefore, it is important we keep up with legislation that targets our very existence and fight back at the
+Therefore, it is important we keep up with legislation that targets our very existence and fight back at the source.

 Many politicians and media members do not stop to consider the impact of many of the laws they pass.
 Many blindly

-so out of fear or apathy.
+out of fear or apathy.
 It is easier to sign a law when they do not have to deal with opposition.
-Each of us have a
+Each of us have a story to

-story to tell.
+tell.
 Emotional stories are needed as much as the facts.
-Your legislator needs to know how you've lost your
+Your legislator needs to know how you've lost your home/ job/

-must emphasize healing for both victim and offender, treatment to compliment punishment for the offenders, and the
+emphasize healing for both victim and offender, treatment to compliment punishment for the offenders, and the option of

-option of reconciliation and atonement to those they offended, rehabilitation and successful reintegration upon
+reconciliation and atonement to those they offended, rehabilitation and successful reintegration upon release from

 TIP #6: SUPPORT WAR EFFORTS! ("BUY WAR BONDS")

-sex offenders are very likely to be poor, unemployed/ on welfare, and/or taxed heavily by such obligations as
+offenders are very likely to be poor, unemployed/ on welfare, and/or taxed heavily by such obligations as registration

-registration fees and fines.
-Even a small contribution (a few bucks or even a few stamps) to this site or one of the
+fees and fines.
+Even a small contribution (a few bucks or even a few stamps) to this site or one of the activist sites goes

-activist sites goes a long way to helping spread the word.
-Many sites are funded by equally poor activists (I am on
+a long way to helping spread the word.
+Many sites are funded by equally poor activists (I am on SSI/ Disability myself

-the "get your hands dirty" tip apply here as well.
+"get your hands dirty" tip apply here as well.
 Word of mouth is a great advertiser.
-Activist sites have to compete
+Activist sites have to compete with sex

-with sex offender registries, websites that advocate for stricter sex offender laws, vigilante websites, news articles,
+offender registries, websites that advocate for stricter sex offender laws, vigilante websites, news articles, and various

-and various personal blogs for attention.
-A person seeking support or legal advice is most likely to find a site like
+personal blogs for attention.
+A person seeking support or legal advice is most likely to find a site like Family Watchdog

 VISIT MY CONTACT ME page to donate to this website.